suhasmaddali/Quora-Question-Pairs-Similarity/README.md

 + This project was developed with the help of https://www.appliedaicourse.com/ based in India. 🙂
 ```

 The problem is about identifying whether a given question already exists in the repository of questions asked in __Quora__.
-If the given question is similar __semantically__ and the meaning, the __machine learning algorithms__ must accurately identify whether the questions are duplicate of one another.
+If the given question is similar __semantically__ and the meaning, the __machine learning algorithms__ must accurately identify whether the questions are duplicates of one another.

 In __Quora__, we find that a lot of people ask questions every second.
 It is important that proper steps are taken to remove questions that are similar to the previously asked questions.
-If a similar question is asked with a change in wording, it would be appropriate to attach answers of the previously asked question that was similar to this question.
+If a similar question is asked with a change in wording, it would be appropriate to attach answers to the previously asked question that was similar to this question.
 This would save a lot of time and memory space on the part of Quora and minimize its expenses.

 ![](https://github.com/suhasmaddali/Images/blob/main/emily-morter-8xAA0f9yQnE-unsplash.jpg)

 ## Machine Learning and Data Science

 Since there are questions that could be semantically and structurally similar to the already asked questions, it would be great to classify those questions as being equivalent and vice-versa.
-Generating a dataset of 2 questions and an output variable of whether it is the duplicate of the other is handy for machine learning purposes.
+Generating a dataset of 2 questions and an output variable of whether it is a duplicate of the other is handy for machine learning purposes.

-Therefore, we build our data on the basis of achieving with a reasonable accuracy whether a given question is a duplicate of the other or not.
+Therefore, we build our data on the basis of achieving reasonable accuracy on whether a given question is a duplicate of the other or not.
 After generating this data, it is important to convert the question text into a mathematical vector which could later be used and trained with the aid of machine learning models.

 ## Machine Learning Models